AU looking off campus to help with housing crunch

 Drawing on the private supply of off-campus apartments could help ease the crunch on Auburn University’s campus housing, according to the university’s housing chief.

-Renovations are already being planned for Village Residence Hall complex, to the tune of $15-16 million, and other dorms are likely to get renovations in the near future as part of retiring the buildings on the Hill.
+Renovations are already being planned for the Village Residence Hall complex, to the tune of $15 million to $16 million, and other dorms are likely to get renovations in the near future as part of retiring the buildings on the Hill.
 A new dorm and office site is also possible for the Haley concourse in the center of campus.

 “We had a lot of interest from apartment complexes in the city, a lot more than we thought we would have,” Woodard told trustees. “… I do believe some of apartment owners think our community might be overbuilt.”